aahowel3/HMM/README.md

 command line is run as bash validate_IESpositions.sh (no input argument) in the main HMM folder where the stan_hmm.R output is

 # Visualizing results of validate_IESpositions.sh
-Validate_IESpositions_graphing.R plots how much of each IES the viterbi assignment captured (in % of correctly state assigned bps) - can compare to different model runs (2 v.
+Concatenate all the chrX tsv files together per folder for the input into script Validate_IESpositions_graphing.R Validate_IESpositions_graphing.R plots how much of each IES the viterbi assignment captured (in % of correctly state assigned bps) - can compare to different model runs (2 v.
 3 states, etc)

 # Identifying IESs in individual GE sequencing data